lmiller1990/axios-transform-example/README.md

 }
 ```

 A mix of `snake case` for data defined on the server, and `camel case` for data defined in the frontend.
 While there is nothing wrong with this, strictly speaking, it's easy to transform the response if you are using `axios`, one of the most popular HTTP clients in recent years.
 By doing so, your codebase can follow the JavaScript convention of `camel case`, and your server will be none the wiser.
+Consistency is important - it will help your app be more scalable and easier to maintain in the long run.

 In this article, I will be converting between `snake case` and `camel case`, however the concept is applicable to servers using other conventions, such as `Pascal Case`.

 ## The App